Char Siu Fried Rice [Chinese Pork Fried Rice]

 • Let's prepare the sauce!
 In a bowl, combine soy sauce, dark soy sauce, sesame oil, Shaoxing wine, sugar, and black pepper powder.
 Mix together well and set aside.

-• In a deep pan or wok, heat up 2 tbsp oil over medium-high heat.
+• In a deep pan or wok, heat up 2 tablespoons of oil over medium-high heat.
 Toss in the onion and cook for 1 minute.

 • Next, add garlic, long green pepper, and carrot.
-Cook for 1-2 minutes until fragrant.
+Cook for 1 to 2 minutes until fragrant.
 Add the char siu and stir fry everything together.

 • Toss in the rice and break the rice apart using a spatula or spoon.

-• Pour the sauce and mix together until the the rice is evenly coated.
+• Pour the sauce over the rice and mix together until the the rice is evenly coated.

 • Push the rice to one side of the wok and add the remaining tbsp of oil on the side without the rice.